 Our capital expenditures are primarily incurred for purposes of purchasing office and electric equipment and investments in office renovation.
-Our capital expenditures were US\$79,043, US\$73,885 and US\$53,313 for the six months ended June 30, 2023, for the year ended December 31, 2022 and 2021, respectively.
+Our capital expenditures were US\$139,757 and US\$73,885 for the years ended December 31, 2023 and 2022, respectively.
 We intend to fund our future capital expenditures with our existing cash balance and proceeds from this offering.
 We will continue to make well-planned capital expenditures to meet the expected growth of our business.